Waitrose and Partners

 Method

 1. Preheat the oven to 200ºC, gas mark 6.
 Make the flatbreads by mixing the flour with 150g yogurt and a pinch of salt to form a dough.
-Knead briefly, cover and set aside to rest.
+Knead briefly, then cover and set aside to rest.
 In a bowl, mix the remaining yogurt with half a clove of finely grated garlic and the lemon zest and juice.
 Season and spread over 2 plates.

-2. Drain the chickpeas and pat dry, then scatter in a baking tray, drizzle with 1 tsp oil and season.
-Roast for 8 minutes, or until golden and crisp.
-Halve the rested dough and roll into rounds on a floured surface, roughly 20cm wide.
-Cook in a large dry frying pan over a medium heat for 3 minutes each side, or until golden and puffed, then put in the oven to keep warm.
+3. Halve the rested dough and roll into two rounds on a floured surface, each about 20cm wide.
+Cook in a large dry frying pan over a medium heat for 3 minutes each side, or until golden and puffed, then keep warm in the oven.

 Cook’s tip